BHSPitMonkey/VideoVR/README.md

 ## License

 Authors of included third-party code retain all rights to their contributions.
+(Both Three.JS and OculusRiftEffect.js were licensed by their original authors under the terms of the MIT License.)

-All other content in this repository is not yet licensed for reuse.
+All other software in this repository is provided under the MIT License.
+Please see LICENSE for the full license text.